-The canonical vector analysis compute a linear combination of original variabilities that maximize the ratio in between group to within group variation to be finding out and thereby giving functions of the original variabilities that can be used to discriminate between groups.
-Finally, a series of orthogonal transformations sequentially maximizing the ratio of the among groups to the within group variations.
+The canonical vector analysis compute a linear combination of original variability that maximize the ratio in between group to within group variation to be finding out and thereby giving functions of the original variability that can be used to discriminate between groups.
+Finally, a series of orthogonal transformations sequentially maximizing the ratio among groups within the group variations.